svengeance/sven-ai/SvenAiBlog/content/posts/hello-world/index.md

   better products to our customers, and to make our company more attractive to other developers

-  - Balance the timely needs of the business with the desire to produce clean, well-architected code that stands the test of time: extensible enough to meet future needs, readable enough to be picked up by anyone, and documented enough to give anyone confidence to hop on and contribute
+  - Balance the timely needs of the business with the desire to produce clean, well-architected code that stands the test of time: extensible enough to meet future needs, readable enough to be picked up by anyone, and documented enough to give my team confidence to hop on and contribute

 ## Why blog?

 My goal with this platform is to document some of the things I do, or have done, in my day-to-day as a developer that may make others' lives easier.
 I like to think I'm thorough when approaching development tasks, and this usually allows me to find ~~lazy~~ efficient ways at achieving those tasks.

-In my relatively short time as a professional developer, it has been through others' tech blogs such ast his one that I have been able to put together various pieces of knowledge to make complete products.
+In my relatively short time as a professional developer, it has been through others' tech blogs such as this one that I have been able to put together various pieces of knowledge to make complete products.
 My hope is that I can _further_ that trend of giving, to write that article that somebody **really** needed at that point in time.